 This is my favorite time of the year.
 It’s cranberry season.
-Over the past 7 years, I have been foraging for wild cranberries.
-It has become a tradition for me and a few friends.
+Over the past 7 years, I have been foraging wild cranberries.
+It has become a tradition for a few friends and me.
 Every year, I make wild cranberry sauce for Thanksgiving.
 Wild cranberries grow all over the Northeast and Canada.
-They like to grow near lakes, bogs, swamps and shores of cold lakes.
+They like to grow near lakes, bogs, swamps, and shores of cold lakes.
 September and October are when they are at their ripest stage.

 Identifying Your Wild Cranberries

-It took some time for me to find and identify the patches, I now frequent every year.
+It took some time for me to find and identify the patches I now frequent every year.
 It took many months of hiking around different lakes to discover where wild cranberries grow.
 This year, the cranberries are the best I have ever seen since I have been foraging.
-They are large, abundant and better then any store bought ones.
+They are large, abundant, and better than any store-bought ones.

 Foraging for Wild Cranberries

 Wild cranberries like to grow low to the ground, like a small vine.
 The berries are easy to identify.
-They are oval in shape, whitish green when unripe and deep red when ripe.
+They are oval in shape, whitish-green when unripe and deep red when ripe.
 The nice thing about these cranberries is they are not treated with any pesticides.
 Just make sure not to over pick.
-Leave some for the animals and for a stronger crop next year.
+Leave some for the animals and a stronger crop next year.

 On The Lake

 It was a great day to be out on the lake.
-It was nice and quiet, just me and nature.
-What a good way to spend the day foraging for wild cranberries.
+It was nice and quiet, just me and nature—what a good way to spend the day foraging for wild cranberries.
 I will take this overwork any day!
 Foraging is a good way to get out and enjoy what nature has to offer.
-After I was done the picking, I went home to clean and preserve my wild harvest.
+After I was done with the picking, I went home to clean and preserve my wild harvest.